tsiotas/powergate-node.js/README.md

 This is a fork of  Textile + Node Starter Project [TypeScript-Node-Starter project](https://github.com/microsoft/TypeScript-Node-Starter)

 It's a simple project to test Powergate works with Filecoin architecture (Lotus + IPFS) in localnet

+Content in this project includes sections for:

+- authenticate with different users at the same time
+- get informations about a User profile (Id, token and balance)
+- send Filecoin between different user addresses
+- get informations about Jobs and Deals
+- Pin a file a seal deals
+- get information about the file status or download it from the web page

 ## Setup
 First of all you need clone the Powergate Docker from here  https://github.com/textileio/powergate/releases in a different directory